 This is a clear signal that you don’t get it.

-A preferred parking spot is an opportunity for a boss to demonstrate a certain level of decency, camaraderie, kindness, generosity, and appreciation by forgoing the parking spot at almost no cost to themselves and impressing employees in the process.
+A preferred parking spot is an opportunity for a boss to demonstrate decency, camaraderie, kindness, generosity, and appreciation by forgoing it at almost no cost to themselves and impressing employees in the process.

 I have been awarded the privilege of a preferred parking spot twice in my life.
 Both spots were labeled with the sign.
-Even though I was young and fairly inexperienced at the time, I knew that there was no way in hell I was going to park my car in either those spots.
-In both cases, I gave my spot away on a monthly basis and garnered an enormous amount of goodwill and appreciation in the process.
+Even though I was young and fairly inexperienced at the time, I knew that there was no way in hell I was going to park my car in either of those spots.
+In both cases, I gave up my spot on a monthly basis and garnered enormous goodwill and appreciation in the process.

 Even better, in one of those situations, three other people were also awarded parking spots, and they used their spots rather than giving them away.
-Needless to say I enjoyed much more support from my employees than my fellow managers, for many reasons, I suspect), but this parking spot was a clear indicator of how I felt about my employees in comparison to my fellow managers.
+Needless to say, I received much more support from my employees than from my fellow managers (for many reasons, I suspect), but this parking spot was a clear indicator of how I felt about my employees compared to my fellow managers.

 It was great for me and terrible for them.